-The map to the left displays topographic differences in elevation using a combination of contour lines and the color gradient depicted in the legend.
-The high points and low points have also been located.
+This map displays topographic differences in elevation using a combination of contour lines and the color gradient depicted in the legend.
+The high and low points have also been located.

-Note the relationship of your community to the surrounding elevation; is it located in a valley or on high ground, or is it split between the two?
+Note the relationship of your community to the surrounding elevation.
+Is it located in a valley or on high ground, or is it split between the two?